-Pieter Mulier was Calvin Klein’s Creative Director and Raf Simons’ longstanding right-hand man, tasked with executing the designer’s vision for the iconic American brand.
+Pieter Mulier is the creative director of the Richemont-owned Maison Azzedine Alaïa brand.
+He was previously Calvin Klein’s creative director and Raf Simons’ longstanding right-hand man, tasked with executing the designer’s vision for the iconic American brand.
 In 2018, when Simons left Calvin Klein less than two years after his debut, Mulier also exited the brand.

 His role at Dior was highlighted in Frédéric Tcheng’s documentary “Dior and I,” which revealed Mulier as the middleman between the Simons and the atelier.

 When Simons moved to lead Calvin Klein after three years at Dior, Mulier was appointed creative director, charged with managing the design teams.
 The debut collection for the Autumn/Winter 2017 season received critical acclaim — Mulier took a bow with Simons at the end of the show.

 Mulier was appointed creative director of Alaïa in February 2021.
 His first collection for Alaïa was shown in Paris for Spring/Summer 2022.